uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #1974 on 11/16/22, Minimum Time to Type Word Using Special Typewriter <br>
 -Added a python solution to leetcode #263 on 11/17/22, Ugly Number <br>
 -Added a python solution to leetcode #2469 on 11/18/22, Convert the Temperature <br>
+-Added a python solution to leetcode #6241 on 11/19/22, Number of Unequal Triplets in Array <br>